Untitled

 Course Description

 This course examines the nature and causation of crime.
-Students will explore the theories of criminal behavior and the factors which affect crime distribution and displacement.
+Students explore the theories of criminal behavior and the factors which affect crime distribution and displacement.
 The course introduces students to research methods used in analyzing crime typologies and measuring criminal behavior.

 Essential Objectives